Doctoral (PhD) Programs

 • Social-Personality Psychology Program

 The Social-Personality Doctoral Program at UB offers an exceptional, research-intensive training environment for students interested in understanding the dynamic interplay between the self and the interpersonal world.
-Program faculty are nationally and internationally known for innovative research on automatic processes, self-esteem, self-construal, close relationships and stress and coping.
+Program faculty are nationally and internationally known for innovative research on the self, stigma, prejudice, attitudes, prosocial motivation, interpersonal relationships, and stress and coping.

 Frequently Asked Questions